 'For regular landscape purposes, once to twice per year is a typical frequency for pruning Japanese maples.
 If you keep up on pruning, you shouldn’t need to remove much each year,' says Lindsay Pangborn.

 'It’s fine to prune once every few years instead, as this gives new branches more time to develop and may make it easier for the gardener to decide which branches to remove.'

-If you perform a hard prune on your tree – which is best done in late winter – then it’s best to wait until the next year before pruning again, to allow the tree time to recover.
+If you perform a hard prune on your variety of Japanese maple, it’s best to wait until the following year before pruning again, to allow the tree time to recover.

-'For speciality uses, like bonsai, it’s normal to prune much more frequently,' adds Pangborn.
+'For speciality uses, like bonsai, it’s normal to prune much more frequently,' she adds.

 As editor of Period Living, Britain's best-selling period homes magazine, Melanie loves the charm of older properties.
 I live in a rural village just outside the Cotswolds in England, so am lucky to be surrounded by beautiful homes and countryside, where I enjoy exploring.
 Having worked in the industry for almost two decades, Melanie is interested in all aspects of homes and gardens.
 Her previous roles include working on Real Homes and Homebuilding & Renovating, and she has also contributed to Gardening Etc. She has an English degree and has also studied interior design.
 Melanie frequently writes for Homes & Gardens about property restoration and gardening.

 Best coffee maker for Americano: expert tests and advice